carpentries/membershipdb/CONTRIBUTING.md

-AMY is an open source project, and we welcome contributions of all kinds.
-By contributing, you are agreeing that Software Carpentry may redistribute your work under [this license][license].
+Membership DB is an open source project, and we welcome contributions of all kinds.
+By contributing, you are agreeing that The Carpentries may redistribute your work under [this license][license].
 You also agree to abide by our [contributor code of conduct][conduct].